scottshambaugh/monaco/README.md

 * ~~Map custom discrete distributions to keys that pass to functions~~
 * Break out tests
 * Put in license
 * 3sig / X% / Mean / Min / Max lines/shaded areas on plot
+* Trend lines on plots?
 * ~~Highlight specific case on plot~~
 * ~~Specify axis to plot on~~
 * ~~Seed invars with name hash~~